 Product feed management and data syndication has never been easier.
 Built with the business user in mind, Productsup excels in usability and innovation.

 Facebook Dynamic Ads are one of the most successful ad formats available today.
-These ads use a dynamic template, allowing them to draw product data from your entire product catalog and automatically generate ads.
-That means brands, retailers, and advertisers of any kind can dynamically create ads based and target users with relevant products based on their previous actions.
+These ads use a dynamic template, allowing them to draw product data from your entire product catalog and automatically generate product ads.
+That means brands, retailers, and advertisers of any kind can dynamically create ads and target users with relevant products based on their previous actions.

 So how can you get started?
 Here are your first steps, what to do, how to target users throughout the funnel and successfully boost ecommerce sales.